k2view-academy/K2View-Academy/articles/04_fabric_studio/11_fabric_studio_exporting_and_importing a_fabric_project.md

 ## Import / Upload Files

-Importing project files or folders into your project can be done either by:
+Importing project files or folders into your project can be done by either:

 * Using the **File > Upload Files...** available at top menu bar, when the target folder at the project tree is selected.
 * Dragging and dropping them from your PC/Mac folder into the required location.